WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Every log data record is traceable back to the computer, path, file, load process, parse process and import process the data originates from.

-Python handles polling of log file folders and executing database LOAD DATA, Stored Procedures, Stored Functions and SQL Statements.
+Python handles polling of log file folders and executing database LOAD DATA, Procedures, Functions and SQL Statements.
 List of Observers Watching:

 ![Observers Watching](./images/observers_running.png)